Phlebia incarnata

 Phlebia incarnata is a species of polypore fungus in the family Meruliaceae.
 It is inedible.

 Taxonomy

 The species was originally described as Merulius incarnatus by Lewis David de Schweinitz in 1822.
 In its taxonomic history, it has been transferred to the genera Cantharellus (1832), Sesia (1891), and Byssomerulius (1974), and renamed as a form of Merulius tremellosus.
 It was transferred to Phlebia in 1984 when Nakasone and Burdsall synonymized Merulius with Phlebia.

+Description

+The coral pink cap is roughly semi-circular and 2-6 cm wide and fuzzy when dry.
+The spore print is white.